Introduction to Design Communications

 - Learn how to create prepare deliverable assets for print and screen bassed applications.

-This is a studio course, we meet as a group twice a week.
-Instruction will be delivered in person & via Zoom.
-During the semester depending on the topic/issues being covered, the course will include elements of the following: lecture/demonstrations, group projects + discussions, individual work time, small group working and critique sessions, and final critiques.
+This is a studio course that meets twice a week as a group.
+Instruction will be delivered in person and, if necessary, via Zoom.
+Over the course of the semester, the course format will vary based on the topic or issues being covered.
+Elements may include lectures and demonstrations, group projects and discussions, individual work time, small group work and critique sessions, and final critiques.

 The workload for this class entails 2-3 hours of outside work for each hour spent in class, totaling 8-12 hours of work outside of class per week.
 This amount may increase depending on the subject matter and the steep learning curve required for mastering the necessary skills.
 A substantial portion of project development—including research, sketching, ideation, and final execution—will occur outside of class.
-Class time may be used working on various aspects of project development but the emphasis will be on process and final analysis.
+While class time can be used for various aspects of project development, the emphasis will be on the process and final analysis.
 Each student is expected to work productively during in-class work sessions.

 Your performance will be evaluated in three different areas throughout the semester, each affecting your final grade: Attendance, Participation, and Studio and Critique Performance, as well as Assignments.
 Please be aware that you are 100% responsible for your work and contributions in this class, as well as in any other class.
 The onus for success is on YOU.